Chrysiptera hemicyanea: Conservation

 The primary way to protect this species is to maintain their primary habitat which is coral reefs.
 In current times coral reefs are beginning to disappear in most areas due to coral bleaching.
 Coral bleaching occurs when warmer average temperatures cause corals to begin to overheat and die, turning them white.
 Global warming is thought of as the primary cause reef destruction, and will only worsen in the coming decades.
 It is projected that by the middle of the century there will be severe damage to global coral reefs.
 As coral reefs die out it may become necessary to supplement structure like artificial reefs or any type of structure that fish has hide in.

 In the aquarium

-This fish is a popular species in the home aquarium along with some closely related species like Chrysiptera talbotiand C. rollandi.
+This fish is a popular species in the home aquarium along with some closely related species like Chrysiptera talboti and C. rollandi.
 In captivity they are quite hardy and easy to take care of.
 They can tolerate some minor changes in water chemistry and are recommended for beginners in the saltwater aquarium trade.
 This species will eat just about anything including fish flakes and frozen brine shrimp.

-Even though they are considered a schooling fish(especially stay around the SPS corals), they are quite aggressive and territorial.
+Even though they are considered a schooling fish (especially stay around the SPS corals), they are quite aggressive and territorial.
 Fish that invade the area are harassed, sometimes to death.
 The best way to avoid this is to place fish in a large enough tank with plenty of structure like coral or live rock.

 Recently this species has been successfully bred in captivity to try and increase the supply to the aquarium trade and decrease the environmental impact.